Connect with others who understand.

 HIV-1/HIV-2 Differentiation Immunoassay

-A HIV-1/HIV-2 differentiation immunoassay is most often performed to confirm a positive ELISA test result and identify different HIV strains.
 The blood test provides very accurate results in less than 20 minutes.

 Western Blot Test

-Home HIV Testing
+Home HIV testing

 How Is AIDS Diagnosed?

-• CD4 cell count falls below 200 cells per cubic millimeter (cells/mm³)
+• CD4 cell count has fallen below 200 cells per cubic millimeter

 Kelly Crumrin is a senior editor at MyHealthTeam and leads the creation of content that educates and empowers people with chronic illnesses.
 Learn more about her here.